Connect Your App to Agent Flows

-The Prismatic MCP server allows you to connect AI agents like OpenAI, Claude, or Cursor to your agent flows.
-Let's explore how to connect an AI agent to your agent flows.
+The Prismatic MCP flow server allows you to connect your app's AI agent or chatbot to your agent flows.

 Authentication for embedded customer users